sage-code/eve/manual/composite.md

 Exception is interrupting the current logical flow and jump to the recover region in current section or parent section.
 In EVE all exceptions are considered errors.

 The exception is a variable of type record that is created when exception is raised and is available in the recover block.
-System $error variable contains several members that are fill-in by the EVE program when exception is created:
+System variable #Error contains several members that are fill-in by the EVE program when exception is created:
 ```
 ** system global exception type
-type: .Exception <: Record(
+type: @Exception <: @Record(
          Integer: code
-       ,String : message
+       ,@String : message
-       ,String : method_name
+       ,@String : method_name
-       ,String : module_name
+       ,@String : module_name
-       ,String : line_number
+       ,@String : line_number
       );
 ** global variable for holding current error
 global
-   Exception: $error;
+   @Exception: #Error;
 ```
 ### Run-time errors
 Exceptions can be system exceptions or user defined exceptions.